kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 new service we're adding to a pre-existing food ordering website.
 We want to make sure it's ready to launch.
-This service, which we'll call MenuService, provides menus to customers and allows them to browse items they can order from the restaurant.
+This service, which we'll call MenuService, provides menus to customers and allows them to browse items they can order from each restaurant.

 Let's assume we have the following APIs for our MenuService:
 1. `GetMenusForRestaurant`: Returns menus for the restaurant.
 This could include